qzmlgfj/qzmlgfj/README.md

 ## Who's this guy

-A lazy dog graduated from a second-rate university.
+A lazy dog from a second-rate university, CS student.

 ## Interests